Anderson-Greer/CSCI_Final/README.md

 ------------------------
 DEPENDENCIES
 ------------------------
-All files must be located in the samd directory.
+All files must be located in the same directory.
 ------------------------
 SUBMISSION INFORMATION
 ------------------------